Eben Byers: Legacy

-Byers's trust in his physician's prescription led to his death, which received much publicity and heightened awareness of the dangers of radioactive "cures".
+Byers's death received much publicity and it heightened awareness of the dangers of radioactive "cures".

 The Federal Trade Commission issued an order against Bailey's business to "cease and desist from various representations theretofore made by them as to the therapeutic value of Radithor and from representing that the product Radithor is harmless".
 He later founded the "Radium Institute" in New York and marketed a radioactive belt-clip, a radioactive paperweight, and a mechanism which purported to make water radioactive.

-After exhuming Byers's body in 1965, MIT physicist Robley Evans estimated Byers' total radium intake as about 1000 μCi (37 MBq).
+After exhuming Byers's body in 1965, MIT physicist Robley Evans estimated Byers's total radium intake as about 1000 μCi (37 MBq), with about half from Ra-226 and the other half from the highly radioactive mesothorium (Ra-228).
+Dr. Evans also studied radium dial painters and was able to study one whose intake was similar to, but somewhat higher than Byers's.

+There is a pair of photographs found online which supposedly shows Eben Byers with a missing lower jaw.
+One or both of these disturbing images appear on many websites and in many online searches for Byers.